Religion in Brazil: Catholicism

 Brazil has the largest number of Catholics in the world.
 Catholicism has been Brazil's main religion since the beginning of the 16th century.
-It was introduced among the Native Brazilians by Jesuits missionaries and also observed by all the Portuguese first settlers.

-During colonial times, there was no freedom of religion.
+It was introduced among the Native Brazilians by Jesuit missionaries during colonial times, there was no freedom of religion.
 All Portuguese settlers and Brazilians were compulsorily bound to the Catholic faith and were bound to pay tithes to the church.
 After Brazilian independence, the first constitution introduced freedom of religion in 1824, but Catholicism was kept as the official religion.
-The Imperial Government paid a salary to Catholic priests and influenced the appointment of bishops.
+The Imperial Brazilian government paid a salary to Catholic priests and influenced the appointment of bishops.
 The political-administrative division of the municipalities accompanied the hierarchical division of the bishoprics in "freguesias" (parishes).
-There was also some hindrances to the construction of temples and cemeteries that belonged to the Catholic Church.
+There were also some hindrances to the construction of temples and cemeteries that belonged to the Catholic Church.
 The first Republican Constitution in 1891 separated religion from state and made all religions equal in the Codes of Law, but the Catholic Church remained very influential until the 1970s.
 For example, due to the strong opposition of the Catholic Church, divorce was not allowed in Brazil until 1977 even if a separated couple observed a different religion.

 The Catholic faith practiced in Brazil is full of popular festivities rooted in centuries-old Portuguese traditions, but also heavily influenced by African and Native Brazilian usage.
 Popular traditions include pilgrimages to the National Shrine of Our Lady of Aparecida (Nossa Senhora Aparecida), the patron saint of Brazil, and religious festivals like the "Círio de Nazaré" in Belém and the "Festa do Divino" in many cities of Central Brazil.
 Areas that received many European immigrants in the last century, especially Italian and German, have Catholic traditions closer to that practiced in Europe.

-The largest proportion of Catholics is concentrated in the Northeast (59%) and South (53%) regions.
+As of 2008, the largest proportion of Catholics is concentrated in the Northeast (59%) and South (53%) regions.
 The smallest proportion of Catholics is found in the Center-West region (49%).
 The State of Piauí has the largest proportion of Catholics (85%) and the State of Rio de Janeiro has the smallest one (45.19%).
-Among the state capitals, Teresina has the largest proportion of Catholics in the country (86.010%), followed by Aracaju, Fortaleza, Florianópolis and João Pessoa.IBGE - Instituto Brasileiro de Geografia e Estatística (Brazilian Institute for Geography and Statistics).
-Notícias - Estudo revela 60 anos de transformações sociais no país.
-Accessed 2008-11-03.
+Among the state capitals, Teresina has the largest proportion of Catholics in the country (86.010%), followed by Aracaju, Fortaleza, Florianópolis and João Pessoa.

+Alternatively, in the 20th century, former Catholic bishop Carlos Duarte Costa founded the Brazilian Catholic Apostolic Church after disagreements with clerical celibacy and other doctrines.